 Little Argyll GUI is a single-window application with several tabs, one of them is for printer profiling.
 The software lists to us the required steps:

 - Define a color chart: I chose a 924 patches chart, including 51 grayscale patches (0 to 100% in 2% steps).
 This operation gives us a reference text file containing our chart definition.

 - Create the chart image file: One or more TIFF files are created according to number of patches, available paper size and measurement device.
 In my case I used an X-Rite i1 spectrophotometer and A3-sized paper.
 In this particular conditions the program created just one TIFF file.

 - Printing the chart: I printed that file from Photoshop directly to my printer, with all color management options disabled (otherwise we will not be able to measure our printer in its “pure”, unmanaged state).
 This chart is the one you can see printed in the picture, under the big yellow printed patch.

 - Measuring the chart: After enough drying time, I measured the chart in strip mode, the fastest available when you don’t have an automated table.
 A measurement text file is created.

 - Building the profile: From that file an ICC profile is created.
 Argyll CMS not only builds the profile but evaluates it and computes its precision as well.

 Last step is testing this newly created profile.
-To make it available to applications you have to copy this file into the profile’s system folder, i.e. C:\Windows\System32\spool\drivers\color on Windows or /Library/ColorSync on Mac.
+To make it available to your installed applications you have to copy this file into the profile’s system folder, i.e. C:\Windows\System32\spool\drivers\color on Windows or /Library/ColorSync on Mac.